hemmydev/verbalized-sampling/README.md

 ## Quickstart

-To try Verbalized Sampling, just copy and paste this into any chatbot (ChatGPT, Claude, Gemini, etc.):
+To try Verbalized Sampling, just copy and paste this into any chatbot (ChatGPT, Claude, Gemini, etc.).
+For best results, we recommend starting with models like GPT-5, Claude 4 Opus, and Gemini 2.5 Pro:

 ```
 <instructions>
 Generate 5 responses to the user query, each within a separate <response> tag.
 Each <response> must include a <text> and a numeric <probability>.
-Randomly sample the responses from the full distribution.
+Please sample at random from the tails of the distribution, such that the probability of each response is less than 0.10.
 </instructions>

 Tell me a short story about a bear.
 ```
-For best results, we recommend starting with models like GPT-5, Claude 4 Opus, and Gemini 2.5 Pro.

-If you want more jokes, just respond and ask `Tell me 5 more stories` in the same conversation.
+If you want more stories, just respond and ask `Tell me 5 more stories` in the same conversation.
 For even better results, paste this into a `system prompt` instead:

 ```
 You are a helpful assistant.
 For each query, please generate a set of five possible responses, each within a separate <response> tag.
-Responses should each include a <text> and a numeric <probability>.
+Each <response> must include a <text> and a numeric <probability>.
 Please sample at random from the tails of the distribution, such that the probability of each response is less than 0.10.
 ```

 ## Installation and Usage